Barn Owl: Spiritual Meaning, Dream Meaning, Symbolism & More

 This association with death can also be seen in a positive light, however.
 The death of a path that no longer serves you for example or the death of the naïve self.

-Barn Owl Totem Animal
+The Barn Owl as Your Totem Animal

 RELATED: White Owl: Spiritual Meaning, Dream Meanings, Symbolism, And More

-Owls may appear as your power animal when the world asks you to listen to your own intuition.
 It is a sign to follow your gut and look closely at the facts presented to you and the knowledge you have in any given situation.
 As a power animal, the barn owl can fuel your search for the truth.

 The barn owl as a power animal may be your sign to hold off on action until you have more facts available for you, a sign to not react based solely on your emotions as unthought-out consequences could be dire.